openhab/openhab-docs/configuration/items.md

 The expiration timer is started or restarted every time an item receives an update or a command *other than* the specified "expire" update/command.
 Any future expiring update or command is cancelled, if the item receives an update or command that matches the "expire" update/command.
-The expire parameter can also be combined with items that are connected to a channel.

 The parameter accepts a duration of time that can be a combination of hours, minutes and seconds in the format